 Greta and I started our annual summer seminar in Portland, Oregon in 1998, and are happy to report that it continues with a strong core of supporters.
 Information on past seminars can be viewed here.

 The Grammy Award

 A great thing occurred in 2004/2005.
-I was included in the Grammy winning Henry Mancini - Pink Guitar CD from Solid Air Records.
+I was included in the Grammy winning Henry Mancini - Pink Guitar CD from Solid Air Records in Southern California.
 The Grammy experience included a trip to the awards ceremony in L.A., and a handshake with Cyndi Lauper, our presenter.
 I wrote a blow-by-blow article about that amazing journey, which you can read here.

 On the Road

-I have presented concerts and workshops around the country for over 20 years now.
+I have presented concerts and workshops around the country for many decades.
 I have a workshop repertoire of over two dozen topics, which makes it possible for me to visit the same venue numerous times without boring the repeat students!
 If you want me to come to your area, please contact me and send me an invitation!